GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 NameError: name 'app' is not defined
 >>>
 ```
 This is when we start our Python interpreter the normal way.
+We get an error that app is not defined in our application.
+Is that true?
+Definitely no!

 ```python
 $ flask shell